alma-cdk/openapix/README.md

   },

   paths: {
+    '/todos': {
+      // this one uses the default 'all' validator
+      post:  new openapix.HttpIntegration(this, baseUrl, { httpMethod: 'post' }),
+    },
-    '/message': {
+    '/todos/{todoId}': {
-      // Set a method-specific validator by assigning validator into props
+      // this one has validator override and uses 'params-only' validator
-      post: new openapix.LambdaIntegration(this, fn, { validator: 'params-only' }),
+      get: new openapix.HttpIntegration(this, `${baseUrl}/{todoId}`, {
+        validator: 'params-only',
+        options: {
+          requestParameters: {
+            'integration.request.path.todoId': 'method.request.path.todoId',
+          },
+        },
+      }),
     },
   },
 })